 “Now that I am in the enduro scene, it’s what I love the most.
 It is an all-around race”.

 “You have to be able to pedal, you need to be fit, but you also have to have the technical skills to get up and over all the cracks and crannies that cover slickrock.
 Moab is great, this venue and the SCOTT Enduro Cup is a great place to kick off the season.”

 A brother and sister duo out of Sandy, Utah both took first in the juniors category- Lauren Bingham, 13, and brother, Bryn Bingham, 14.
 “I have been racing since I was six,” said Lauren.
 “Racing with Katie and Teal, it’s amazing knowing you are out there racing the same course and just to see the pros out there [with you].”

 The race served as a warm up for some that will be entering the Angel Fire, New Mexico and Sun Valley, Idaho races that are now qualifying events for the Enduro World Series (EWS) sanctioned by the North American Enduro Tour (NAET).
 For the first time this year, the two events will allow placing competitors to use their points from the races to help secure a spot in the 2017 EWS.

 Steaming for the finish line .
 Moab SCOTT Enduro Race.
 Photo: Sean Ryan

 A statement released by Crankworx Events Incorporated announcing the company’s assumption of NAET, states— “NAET strives to provide the best experience possible for junior and amateur athletes in hopes of increasing the talent pool of North American all mountain riders.
 It is a platform for the best riding, and the top all mountain brands on the continent.”

 Check out the season teaser:Last updated on Aug 14, 2018

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Moab using the map below!